Tea Tree Oil Uses

 Australian tea tree

-Some Tea Tree Oil Uses
+Tea Tree Oil for Health Uses

 Extracted by steam distillation from the leaves of the Australia Melaleuca trees, tea tree oil has a long and distinguished history among natural remedies.
 Since the 1990’s, many research studies point to the benefits of tea tree oil.
 The University of Western Australia even has its own tea tree oil research group.